cellml/libcellml/docs/setup.rst

 - **macOS** Binary distributions are available from the :doxygen:`download page of the Doxygen website </download.html#srcbin>`.

-.. _dev_setup_python:
+.. _setup_python:

 Python (optional)
 -----------------
 :python:`Python<>` is an open-source language which is syntactically easier to read than other higher-level languages.
 It is commonly used as a scripting language for experimentation, and is included here to allow libCellML to be accessed from Python-based programs.
-Note that creation of Python bindings is optional, and can be enabled/disabled at configuration time - there will be instructions for this on the :ref:`Building LibCellML <dev_building>` page.
+Note that creation of Python bindings is optional, and can be enabled/disabled at configuration time - there will be instructions for this on the :ref:`Building LibCellML <configure_and_build>` page.

 - **Windows** Python binaries for Windows can be found on :python:`the Python download page</downloads/windows/>`, or you can build your own from source files if you prefer.